-The ACS must be completed and submitted to the Research Office with any external grant application and any research contracts and consultancies.
-Applications cannot be accepted and contracts not processed without the completed form.
+The FCS must be completed and submitted to the Research Services when your external grant application is successful and/or with any research contracts and consultancies.
+Research Services cannot process your successful grant or contract with the completed form.

 The internal closing date for applications is one week prior to the closing date of the funding body for domestic applications; and two weeks prior to the closing date for overseas applications.
-Applications not handed in to the Research Office within the appropriate timeframes cannot be guaranteed the attention they deserve.
-Supervisors need to ensure that students are aware of the procedures for submission of applications which must be processed through the Research Office.
+Applications not handed in to Research Services within the appropriate timeframes cannot be guaranteed the attention they deserve.
+Supervisors need to ensure that students are aware of the procedures for submission of applications which must be processed through Research Services.

 No, the Director, Research Services, has authority to sign research grant agreements and grant applications up to the value of $1,000,000.
 The SDVC has unlimited authority to sign research grant agreements and grant applications.